A community for managing partners, GCs and compliance leads

 Five things a managing partner can do this quarter

 None of these require a budget approval.
 None require an engineer.
-All of them move the firm from passive awareness into active governance.
-The point of the list is not completion — it is the shift in posture.
+All of them create the paper trail a regulator or insurer will later want to see.
+The point is not to complete the list — it is to change the firm's posture toward the question.

 1. Name a cryptographic risk owner at the partnership table

 The owner does not need to be technical.
-They need authority to ask IT, procurement, and compliance for answers.
+They need authority to ask IT, procurement, and compliance for answers and to document those answers.
 ISO 27001 calls this ‘leadership commitment’ (Clause 5).
 SRA Code 7 expects it.
-Document the appointment in a partnership minute.
+Record the appointment in a partnership minute.
+If no one owns the question, no one answers it.

 2. Ask IT one question and write down the answer

 ‘Where do we use RSA or elliptic-curve cryptography, and which of those uses protect data with a confidentiality horizon over 10 years?’
 You will not get a complete answer.
 That is the point.
-The gap is your first inventory request.
+The gap between what IT knows and what the firm needs to know is your first inventory request — and your first governance finding.

 3. Add a PQC line to your next board or partnership report